 Economic and Environmental Benefits

-America Saves! is designed to reduce carbon emissions from the built environment while enhancing economic sustainability in Main Street communities, which have been largely overlooked in the energy efficiency marketplace.
+America Saves! is designed to reduce carbon emissions from the built environment while enhancing economic sustainability in Main Street communities and other small-scale commercial districts which have been largely overlooked in the energy efficiency marketplace.
 The program will help achieve these benefits by lowering energy costs, stimulating employment growth and improving the efficiency of small businesses through “no hassle” energy retrofits.
 A recent Preservation Green Lab report on the energy efficiency potential of small, existing buildings indicates that aligning the interests of small buildings and business owners with a delivery mechanism for energy retrofits could result in more than $240 billion in capital investment and 580,000 permanent jobs nationwide by 2050.